johnwalley340/FieldManual/UbuntuBuild.md

 	ssh-copy-id -i </link to .pub file> user@ipaddress

+## Go
+Installing go.Many programs are now use the go language such as gobuster and chisel.
+This mean you will need it of you want to customize any tools or upgrade to better versions.

+to install, vist the website https://go.dev/doc/install and download the most recent package.

+After you download you want to change directories to downloads and run the following command:

+	 tar -C /home/jwalley/toolbox/scripts/ -xzf go1.17.5.linux-amd64.tar.gz

+For later versions than above simply replace the file name for hte latest version.
+The above command will extract teh go complier into the scripts directory.
+Next you will need to modify the path to inclide the go binanaries so they can be run from anywhere.

+	export PATH=$PATH:/home/jwalley/toolbox/scripts/go/bin

+You should be ready.
+You can test this with the following command.

+	go version

 ## Git
 Go to https://github.com/settings/keys and either upload the new key for this computer or copy your private key over to you new computer and put in the home ~/.ssh folder.